ITNerdbox/install/README.md

-# Debian 10 install scripts
+# Misc install and patch scripts